 - Is the curriculum developmentally appropriate?
 Is it based on research in child development?
 Does it take into account how preschool-aged children learn?

 - Is the curriculum adaptable to different ages and abilities?

 - Does it address all of the different learning styles children may have?

 If you decide to buy a curriculum:

 - Probably the easiest is to purchase a boxed curriculum that comes with your lesson plans all laid out as well as most of the needed supplies.
-I’ve used Funshine Express and Mother Goose Time at various times with my students.
-However, these programs can be overwhelming with the amount of materials and activities they include.
+FunShine Express is a great option if you’re looking for something that is research-based, developmentally appropriate and comes with all the materials and activities ready-to-use.

 - There are also plenty of different sites where you can purchase pre-made lesson plans that you can follow.

 However, if you choose to create your own curriculum, you will need to do some more research to find the activities that work best for you.